csiro-robotics/WildScenes/README.md

 Using mmsegmentation, 2D models can be trained using scripts/benchmark/train2d.py.
 We have released pre-configured scripts for running training on some existing 2D semantic segmentation methods.

-Please note that the seed is not set by default, therefore your own 2D training may not exactly reproduce the results in the paper.
+Please note that your own 2D training may not exactly reproduce the results in the paper, since we are still in the process of refactoring our training code.
+For the best numbers, please follow the training configurations provided in the paper.
+All provided scripts are still WIP.

 #### 3D Training

 Using mmdetection3d, 3D models can be trained using scripts/benchmark/train2d.py.
 We have released pre-configured scripts for running training on some existing 3D semantic segmentation methods.
+Please note that your own 3D training may not exactly reproduce the results in the paper, since we are still in the process of refactoring our training code.

 ### Evaluation code